-One Hundred Ghosts: An Exposition of Rural Grain Elevators is a photographic exposition of rural grain elevators, with a focus on wood elevators of both frame and crib construction.
+One Hundred Ghosts: An Exposition of Rural Grain Elevators is a photographic exposition of rural grain elevators.
+In unprecedented fashion, it describes the relationships between elevators, CO-OPs and railroads, and it gives new insight into the grain industry.

 - Offset Lithographic Print from a Heidelberg press